Diploma of Information Technology

 The recommended LLN profile to enter this qualification is: ACSF level 3 for five skills: Oral, Reading, Writing, Learning and Numeracy .

-Diploma of Information Technology course is delivered during a maximum duration of 56 weeks, including term breaks and public holidays.
+This course is delivered during a maximum duration of 56 weeks, including term breaks and public holidays

 Schedule: